quannguyen234/Toxic_Comments/README.md

 **Loss Function:** Binary Cross-Entropy

 ## Pretrained Embeddings

+- I use the same architecture as my custom trained embeddings.
+But for all three, instead of LSTM I used Bidirectional LSTM Layer that runs forward and backward at the same time resulting in preservation of information from both past and future.
+I also add LSTM Drop Out and Recurrent Drop Out for better generalization.

 ### Word2Vec:
 The main idea is that we train a model on the context of each words with 2 approches: Skip-gram, using the target word to predict its context and Continuous Bag of Word (CBOW), predicting which word is most likely given its context.
 So similar words will have similar representations.